solerj/datascientist/README.md

 The dataset is currently been put in a JSON format, hashed and then compressed - so all the best!

-**The way to open the file is through the password that you received from us!**
+**The way to open the files is through the password that you received from us!**

 | Column                   | Value   | Description                                                              |
 |--------------------------|---------|--------------------------------------------------------------------------|